 Several animals find worms to be a delicious meal and source of nutrition.
 Birds, frogs, weasels, turtles, otters, and raccoons are some animals that eat worms.
 The eastern earthworm snake is a species of snake that feeds on worms.

-Recreational fishermen and small scale fishing businesses rely heavily on worms to bait fish.
+Recreational fishermen and small-scale fishing businesses rely heavily on worms to bait fish.

 The researchers state that the worms disrupt the symbiotic relationship between soil fungi and roots.
 The report notes that worm activity in the area prepares the soil for non-native plants while endangering the survival of native plants.

 Worms are best harvested from your worm farm in the morning before they move deeper into the soil for cooler temperatures.
-You can use a sorting screen to separate the worms from the soil safely, without causing them injury.
+You can use a sorting screen to separate the worms from the soil safely without causing them injury.

 In natural environments, worms fend for themselves without help.
 But on a worm farm, certain factors may make them less independent.
 An example of such a factor is the limited space of the worm bin.
 It makes it impossible for them to just migrate to another location when their burrows become uncomfortable.

 As a general rule, worms should not be overfed or underfed.
 A worm will eat twice its body weight daily.
 Having less food will stunt its growth and performance.
-On the other hand, too much food scraps can cause excessive fermentation and protein poisoning as the food will rot.
+On the other hand, too many food scraps can cause excessive fermentation and protein poisoning, as the food will rot.
 The wrong foods can also be an open invitation to pests like earwigs, rodents, fruit flies, and centipedes.

-So what do worms eat?
+So, what do worms eat?
 They will consume almost every kind of organic matter as long as it is not acidic or dry and hard.

 Jen’s a passionate environmentalist and sustainability expert.
 With a science degree from Babcock University Jen loves applying her research skills to craft editorial that connects with our global changemaker and readership audiences centered around topics including zero waste, sustainability, climate change, and biodiversity.